 So, while his 200th article was an investigation of the first elevator installed in the Texas State Capitol – complete with painstakingly created images based on patent drawings – earlier articles have covered such topics as elevators in the movies (see, for example, the 1994 Sandra Bullock flick, Speed), an episode of Mister Rogers’ Neighborhood that explores elevators and escalators, and the elevators in the original Starship Enterprise.

-In Spring 2021, Gray will take his first sabbatical in three decades of teaching and administration (he is also the Senior Associate Dean in the College of Arts + Architecture, but that’s another story).
-He will use that time to work on his second book, a history of escalators and moving sidewalks, which he hopes to complete in the summer of 2021.
+In Spring 2021, Gray is taking his first sabbatical in three decades of teaching and administration (he is also the Senior Associate Dean in the College of Arts + Architecture, but that’s another story).
+He is using that time to work on his second book, a history of escalators and moving sidewalks, which he hopes to complete in the summer of 2021.
 And he will continue his monthly articles in Elevator World.

 “It’s really a privilege to be able to focus on one thing for more than 25 years,” he says.
 “I have fun with every single thing I write.”